Q. What kind of publisher is Koehler Books?

 Q. Does this mean you accept every book submitted?

 A. We are not a vanity press, and we do not accept every manuscript submitted.
 For traditional and co-publishing deals we expect a high level of quality.
-If that quality is not met, we either offer to help the author self-publish or reject the manuscript and wish the author well.
+If that quality is not met, we reject the manuscript and wish the author well.

 A few more words on our standards: